megam5/Machine_Learning_with_Python/Week_1_Introduction_to_Machine_Learning/01_Introduction_to_Machine_Learning.md

 ####  How Machine Learning works?

-Let me explain what I mean when I say “without being explicitly programmed.”
-Assume that you have a dataset of images of animals such as cats and dogs, and you want to have a software or an application that can recognize and differentiate them.
+Let me explain what I mean when I say `“without being explicitly programmed”.` Assume that you have a dataset of images of animals such as cats and dogs, and you want to have a software or an application that can recognize and differentiate them.
 The first thing that you have to do here is to interpret the images as a set of feature sets.
 For example, does the image show the animal’s eyes?
 If so, what is their size?
 Does it have ears?
 What about a tail?
 How many legs?
 Does it have wings?

 Before machine learning, each image would be transformed into a vector of features.
 Then, traditionally, we had to write down some rules or methods to get computers to be intelligent and detect animals.
 But, it was a failure.
 Why?
 Well, it needed a lot of rules, highly dependent on the current dataset, and not generalized enough to detect out-of-sample cases.